department-of-veterans-affairs/lighthouse-oas-tests/README.md

 ## `loast suites-batch PATH`

-Runs happy-path tests for all APIs in the config file based on their OpenAPI specs
+Runs happy-path tests for all APIs in the config file based on their OpenAPI specs.

 ```
 USAGE